Affiliate links on Android Authority may earn us a commission. Learn more.

-Some carriers offer their own messaging apps, and they can be backed up to the cloud.
-Verizon Messages, for example, can backup your messages, and it even syncs them across devices.
-They even offer a web app and desktop software to enjoy your texts from anywhere.
+Some carriers offer their own messaging apps, and they can back up information to the cloud.
+Verizon Messages, for example, can back up your messages and even sync them across devices.
+It even offers a web app and desktop software to enjoy your texts from any device.
 There’s also AT&T Messages Backup & Sync.
 If you ever delete an SMS and use one of these services, checking your backups and messaging apps on other devices might be worth a shot.

 After you have the software, the process is pretty straightforward.
 Just install the program on your PC and run it.
 You might need to plug the device into the computer, or some programs take advantage of an app.
 Full instructions will come with the software.
 The app will present you with everything you can recover after a scan.

 Make sure this doesn’t happen again